 On its face, CA had a simple and effective business model.
 It bought up software companies, removed expensive senior management, and then milked the software maintenance fees.
 This is a vulture business model and it can be effective.

 It is extremely hard for large companies to change vendors quickly, so many were locked into the maintenance fees.
-After a while, a Fortune 500 company figured out a way to prevent getting caught in the CA maintenance trap by requiring all software purchases to include a clause that would require the reimbursement of all investment in the software if the vendor ever gets acquired by CA.
+After a while, a Fortune 500 company figured out a way to prevent getting caught in the CA maintenance trap by requiring cheap software keys to include a clause that would require the reimbursement of all investment in the software if the vendor ever gets acquired by CA.

 I’m a bit surprised that Pabrai likes the price to sales ratio.
 I’ve read several studies that indicate that the price to sales ratio is that that effective anymore since O’Shaughnessy’s book was written.
 I found this to be one of the weaker chapters of Mosaic.
 I recommend reading many of the earlier chapters however.
 You can read most of them for free online by visiting my collection of links called Poor Man’s Mosaic.